Confessions of a Teenage Drama Queen (soundtrack): Drama Queen (That Girl)

-"Drama Queen (That Girl)" is a song from the Confessions of a Teenage Drama Queen soundtrack.
-It enjoyed some success due to airplay on Disney Channel and Radio Disney.
-It was written by Lindsay Lohan, Pam Sheyne and Bill Wolfe, and produced by Matthew Gerrard, Dawn Soler and Mitchell Leib.
+"Drama Queen (That Girl)" is a song by Lindsay Lohan from the Confessions of a Teenage Drama Queen soundtrack.
+It was written by Pam Sheyne and Bill Wolfe, and produced by Matthew Gerrard, Dawn Soler and Mitchell Leib.
 The song appeared on the compilation albums, Radio Disney Jams, Vol. 7 and Radio Disney Chart Toppers.
 The song won "Best Song to Watch Your Dad Sing" at the 2004 Radio Disney Awards.

 Music video

 A promotional music video, directed by Declan Whitebloom, shows Lohan portraying different people performing the song in an audition, along with the promotional artwork for the movie and footage from the movie.